Purple Pitcher Plant Facts

 - Regardless of which name one uses to refer to it, the plant remains a most fascinating species.
 Quite remarkably, its original recognition also occurred long ago.
 The Quebec surgeon, Michael Sarrazin, made that initial scientific description in the year 1601.

-- Furthermore, its discovery and recognition also instigated the formation of an entirely new Family, named Sarraceniaceae.
+- Intriguingly, its discovery and recognition also instigated the formation of an entirely new Family, named Sarraceniaceae.
 For the moment, however, the population base of this fascinating variety of carnivorous flora appears to be relatively stable.

 Purple Pitcher Plant Physical Description

 Although the aptly-named Purple Pitcher Plant certainly merits fascination, it does not do so based on physical size.
-That holds true due to the simple fact that this particular Angiosperms only qualifies as an average-sized form of carnivorous plant.
+That holds true due to the simple fact that this particular Angiosperm only qualifies as an average-sized form of carnivorous plant.

 - Kingdom: Plantae